Sha Xin Wei: Education and career

+In the late '90s, Sha co-founded Pliant Research to explore adaptable technologies and launched the Sponge art group in San Francisco to create experimental performance art.
+His work has been featured at international venues like Ars Electronica, V2, and Postmasters Gallery.

-From 2001 to 2004, Sha was Assistant Professor in the School of Literature, Communication and Culture at the Georgia Institute of Technology in Atlanta.
-In 2001, Sha established the Topological Media Lab for the study of gesture and improvisation of collectively meaningful movement from both experiential and computational media perspectives at the Graphics and Visualization and Usability Center in the College of Computing.
+Sha was assistant professor in the School of Literature, Communication and Culture at the Georgia Institute of Technology in Atlanta from 2001 to 2004.

+He also established the Topological Media Lab for the study of gesture and improvisation of collectively meaningful movement from both experiential and computational media perspectives at the Graphics and Visualization and Usability Center in the College of Computing.